SummaryRead the full fact sheet

 - It is difficult to predict when a medication abortion is complete – it may take longer than the expected 3 to 10 hours, after taking the second medication.

-- A separate appointment is needed if you would like an IUD inserted after your abortion.
+- A separate appointment is needed if you would like an inserted .

 - You need to stay within 1-2 hours of emergency services for 2 weeks after a starting your tablets.